eProsima/Fast-DDS-docs/docs/fastrtpsgen.rst

 *fastrtpsgen* outputs the several files.
 Assuming the IDL file had the name *“Mytype”*, these files are:

 * MyType.cxx/.h: Type definition.
 * MyTypePublisher.cxx/.h: Definition of the Publisher as well as of a PublisherListener.
   The user must fill the needed methods for his application.
 * MyTypeSubscriber.cxx/.h: Definition of the Subscriber as well as of a SubscriberListener.
   The behavior of the subscriber can be altered changing the methods implemented on these files.
 * MyTypePubSubType.cxx/.h: Serialization and Deserialization code for the type.
-It also defines the getKey method in case the topic uses keys.
+  It also defines the `getKey` method in case the topic uses keys.
 * MyTypePubSubMain.cxx: The main file of the example application in case it is generated.
-* Makefiles or Visual Studio project files.
+* `Makefile` or Visual Studio project files.

 If `-typeobject` was used, `MyType.cxx` is modified to register the TypeObject representation in the TypeObjectFactory, and these files will be generated too: